www.heyrogers.net

 Garbatella

-I needed a quick project to inspire me to start painting again for the winter season, so I chose a laundry theme.
-Last month, while in Rome, we had a lovely afternoon walk through the suburb of Garbatella, where I spied the subject matter shown below.
+While in Rome, we had a lovely afternoon walk through Garbatella, where I spied the subject matter shown above.
 The laundry is mounted on a 4 inch piece of oak, to give it distance from the main panel.

 Picture